-Impact on Income Statement
+Impact of Overhead Allocation on an Income Statement

-In the situation above, say the company allocated $900 to one product and $100 to another.
-All of the first product was sold, while none of the second product was sold.
+In the situation above, imagine the company allocates $900 to one product and $100 to another.
+All of the first product sells, while none of the second product sells.
 In this example, the $900 that is now in finished goods inventory is reassigned to cost of goods sold.
 The expense recognized is the total cost of goods sold, including the $900.

 In another example for comparison, you split the manufacturing overhead above to $500 for the goods that sell and $500 for the goods that don’t sell.
 Therefore, the cost of goods sold is the total expenses of the goods in addition to the $500.
 Your expenses are $400 less, your net income is $400 higher, and your income taxes are higher because of higher income.